-Karen Julia Carney is an English international football winger.
-She is signed to Chelsea Women in the FA WSLand is a member of the England women’s national football team.
-Since making her senior debut in 2005, Karen Carney has made more than 100 appearances for England, including at the 2005, 2009 and 2013 European Championships and the World Cup in 2007, 2011 and 2015.
+Karen Carney is an English international football winger.
+She is signed to Chelsea Women in the FA WSL and is a member of the England women’s national football team.
+Since making her senior debut in 2005, Karen Carney has made more than 100 appearances for England, including at 2005, 2009 and 2013 European Championships and the World Cup in 2007, 2011 and 2015.
 She also competed with the Great Britain team at the 2012 Summer Olympics.

 Carney joined Birmingham City L.F.C. at the age of 11 and played at various age levels for the club before she made her first-team debut for Birmingham City in the FA Women’s Premier League National Division against Fulham L.F.C. at the age of just 14, an incredible feat.
 Carney joined Arsenal L.F.C. on 13 July 2006, and played an integral part in the team that won four major honours in the 2006/07 season: the FA Women’s Premier League, FA Women’s Cup, FA Women’s Premier League Cup, and the UEFA Women’s Cup.
 She made 21 appearances in the Premier League in her first season and scored 10 goals.
 In all competitions, she made 36 appearances and scored 13 goals.
 The following season saw Carney take on a greater role at Arsenal.

-A truly inspirational figure who commands the utmost respect within football and in particular Women’s Football, Karen Carney was award an MBE in 2017 for her services to football, a true testament to her glittering career.
-Karen Carney has a wealth of knowledge about domestic, International and global football, her eloquent and polished performances as a football speaker make Carney an extremely sought after football speaker.
+A truly inspirational figure who commands the utmost respect within football and in particular Women’s Football, Karen Carney was awarded an MBE in 2017 for her services to football, a true testament to her glittering career.
+Most recently, Karen starred on the first all-female World Cup panel on ITV - alongside Eniola Aluko and Seema Jaswal.
+Karen Carney has a wealth of knowledge about domestic, International and global football, her eloquent and polished performances as a football speaker make Carney an extremely sought-after football speaker.